 Another thing I noticed was that I drifted out to sea if I didn’t concentrate.
 It was probably the tide which not only ebbs westwards but goes out too.
 Hence the well-known expression and phenomenon: ‘the tide is going out’.
 Every once in a while a quick spurt inshore (but not too far inshore) put me right.

-A few miles ahead I could see the whitewashed conurbation of Brighton, but the old backside was now beginning to feel the strain.
-I passed by a couple of serious-looking sea swimmers heading upwind, then put in between some groynes at Saltdean, where another cliff-protecting concrete walkway resumed and ran all the way to Brighton; a fun cycle or hoverboard, I dare say.
+A few miles ahead I could see the whitewashed conurbation of Brighton, but without a seatbase the old backside was now beginning to feel the strain.
+I passed by a couple of serious-looking sea swimmers heading upwind, then put in between some groynes at Saltdean, where another cliff-protecting concrete walkway ran all the way to Brighton; a fun cycle or hoverboard, I dare say.
 I timed my landing well enough, but after pumping the seat and a rest, re-entry required flipping the swamped boat a couple of times.
 Probably because getting back out between the surf can’t be done as briskly as coming in.

 Next obstacle: getting round Brighton marina where the seas really felt quite lively.
 The southeasterly swell was bouncing off the marina walls like Brighton revellers on legal highs.
 Nothing for it but to PLF; at least the wind was helping.
 Round the back of the breakwater all was calm, bar the odd oversized swell.
 I found a piece of coal and a child’s wet shoe.
 It was a good omen: follow the shoe!